-For quantitative data collection, descriptive analyses, bivariate and multivariate analyses were conducted to determine trends in sanitation practices based on household settings and participant-reported behaviors and preferences.
+For quantitative data collection, both descriptive analyses and bivariate and multivariate analyses were conducted to determine trends in sanitation practices based on household settings and participant-reported behaviors and preferences.
 Logistic regression analysis was used to identify the determinants of key sanitation behaviors.
-Comparisons across the three groups of the study (Current ODF villages, previous ODF villages and non-ODF villages) was made on consistent use, intermittent use and dropout rates.
+Comparisons across the three groups of the study (currently ODF villages, previously ODF villages, and never ODF villages) were made on consistent use, intermittent use, and dropout rates.
 The study also assessed the determinants of consistent toilet use through logistic regression analysis.
 Survey CTO, a mobile data collection platform, was used for quantitative data collection and storage.
-Tablets were used to collect Household surveys and the data was uploaded to the Survey CTO platform once internet connectivity was available.
+Tablets were used to collect household surveys and the data was uploaded to the Survey CTO platform once internet connectivity was available.
 After data cleaning, bivariate and multivariate analysis of the qualitative data was done using Stata.